 I started using Inbox Dollars regularly around June of last year, along with many other survey sites.
 I was recovering from a financial disaster and am still in the process of recovering.
 It was probably about 3 or 4 years ago that I found myself in a ton of debt and pregnant with my daughter.
 How I got into that situation was that I had not paid my bills, because I was just too overwhelmed by misfortune that I had kind of given up trying to be financially responsible, and was only 24 anyway so I suppose I did not think it was that finances were all that important.

-Once I decided I was definitely having my daughter, I worked tirelessly to pay off all my debt on a minimum wage salary and I did it.
+Once I decided I was definitely having my daughter by myself as a single mom, I worked tirelessly to pay off all my debt on a minimum wage salary and I did it.
 I’m officially debt free, but my credit was a whole different story.
 What they really need to tell be telling kids in school is how difficult it is to recover from bad credit and financial immaturity, IMO.

 ** This is why I am very discerning when I recommend financial products, services, and banks.
 I only recommend products that I really think can help.

 About one year ago I was faced with the situation that the only way to improve my credit would be to take a secured credit card with a bank.
 Because my score was so poor and I was so young with little credit history, it seemed to be my only option.
 To me, this was just the bleakest situation.
-I did not want to put what little money I had into a bank for a secured loan when I was not comfortable with the bank or my situation.
-It leaves a bad taste in my mouth, even the thought of many traditional bank offered credit cards makes my stomach feel nauseous.
-So I never got one, and my credit stayed low.
+I did not want to put what little money I had away into a secured credit card with a large bank.

-- I was able to find unsecured credit card offers for people with bad credit.
+1. I was able to find unsecured credit card offers for people with bad credit.
 Even when I am in a bad situation, I really do not like to have to compromise on what I truly want.
 I wanted to improve my credit with an unsecured line of credit.
 The interesting thing about some of these credit cards, is that they actually are a good deal *** When you are in need of improving your credit score*** I am not saying they do not have annual fees, and initial cost and a high APR, but unlike some of the popular secured cards on the market which may not allow you to increase your credit limit EVER, some of the ones featured in the inbox dollars offers do have the option to allow you to ask for a credit limit increase.
 This is an important feature to me.
 Another thing I like about these cards is that they do help you improve your credit score by reporting your use each month.
+I got the Total Visa and the First Access Visa Card.
 Basically, it was not until I really started paying attention to my offers that I found what I was personally looking for.
+Now my credit score has risen over 100 pts!
+By paying on time and usually in full every month for a year, I was able to bring up my score over a hundred points!

-- I’ve found some really good deals through the site on entertainment, food and other services.
-I found out about a couple great services I enjoy using, like SundanceNow.
-Also I’ve found other ways to increase my income each month with different websites per recommendations from Inboxdollars.
+5. I’ve found some really good deals through the site on entertainment, food and other services.
+I found out about a couple of great services I enjoy using, like SundanceNow.
+Also, I’ve found other ways to increase my income each month with different websites per recommendations from Inboxdollars.
 I love that it recommends services that actually save me money or increase my current income.